 When my husband got a look at the hole in my foot the first thing he told me was that whenever he stepped on a nail as a kid, his grandfather would always put Kerosene on it.
 As a matter of fact, he’d put Kerosene on any broken skin.

 Honestly, I thought that sounded crazy.
 But after asking around, other people I’ve spoken to have also recalled using Kerosene when they were growing up.
 When I went to visit my friend Adelia this past Monday, I told her about how I’d stepped on a nail and what I’d done to treat it.
 She smiled and asked, “You didn’t use Kerosene?”
 I was surprised that even she would say that!
 She showed me the little medicine bottle with a dropper in it that she uses just for Kerosene.

-So, next time I think I’ll try this Kerosene remedy for a nail wound.
+So, next time I think I’ll try this Kerosene remedy or something similar for a nail wound.
 Along with the Epsom soaks and essential oils, of course.